LunarG/VulkanSamples/BUILD.md

 # Build Instructions
-This project supports Linux today.
+This project fully supports Linux today.
-Support for Windows will start in Q1'15.
+Support for Windows is for the loader and layers (additional info below).
+Additional Windows support will be coming in Q1'15.
 Support for Android is TBD.

-##System Requirements
+##Linux System Requirements
 Ubuntu 14.04 LTS, (Ubuntu 14.10 needed for DRI 3 demos)

 ```